 When we build and ship FireDaemon Fusion, we try to ensure it contains the most recent version of OpenSSL.
-We thought it would be useful to make our own OpenSSL Binary Distribution available for download for others to use in their own software projects.
+We thought it would be useful to make our OpenSSL Binary Distribution available for download for others to use in their own software projects.

 OpenSSL keeps an informal list of available, 3rd-party maintained binaries.
 Here's our summary:

 |OpenSSL for Windows||Pre-compiled Win32/x64 1.1.0 libraries with dependency on the Visual Studio 17 runtime (binary-compatible with 15).
 Primarily built for FireDaemon Fusion, but may be used for any Windows application.
 The OpenSSL DLL and EXE files are digitally code signed 'FireDaemon Technologies Limited'.||https://mirror.firedaemon.com|

-Whenever FireDaemon releases a new FireDaemon Fusion build, or OpenSSL gets pushed out with very important (security) fixes, we ship FireDaemon Fusion with the latest OpenSSL state of the OpenSSL_1_1_0-stable branch at the time of (Fusion) release.
-The currently deployed OpenSSL library is version OpenSSL_1_1_0h-133-g6912debb88 as reported by:
+Whenever we release an updated version of FireDaemon Fusion or OpenSSL gets updated with security fixes, we will ship FireDaemon Fusion with the latest OpenSSL version of the OpenSSL_1_1_0-stable available.
+We are currently deploying OpenSSL_1_1_0i-48-gd39b27749f as reported by:

 git describe --always --tag --long --first-parent --dirty